 Make no mistake, this is no lantern for inside the tent.
 This is the real-deal, tried and true gas lantern your grandfather relied on.

 Coleman has been making this camping and outdoor lighting staple for years.
-There’s a reason it’s been well-loved for years – the 861 lumens 360-degree lighting output is hard to beat!
+There’s a reason it’s been well-loved for years – the 861 lumens 360-degree lighting output makes it the brightest camping lantern!

 You’ll want to use this for extremely bright flood lighting on the picnic table, and not inside the tent.
 These lanterns do put out a considerable amount of heat so it you are camping in cold weather this is the best camping light for you!

 Once you learn to use them, though, you’ll rely on the 7-hour run time gas powered lantern for any high caliber lighting needs.
 It runs on Coleman white gas or gasoline so the fuel is easy to find!